Efficacy and Safety of a Botanical Total Coumarin (TC) Cream in Treating Patients With Psoriasis Vulgaris (PLANTCOAT-IIb Trial) (PLANTCOAT-IIb)

 Time Frame

-Change in Psoriasis Area and Severity Index (PASI) scores
+Percentage of Participants With 75% Improvement in Psoriasis Area and Severity Index (PASI) Scores

-PASI is the most extensively used tool to measure severity of psoriasis by combing the severity of lesions (erythema, induration and desquamation) and affected area into one single score.
-Scale ranges from 0 (no disease) to 72 (maximal disease)
+PASI is the most widely used tool to measure psoriasis severity, combining the severity of lesions (erythema, induration, and desquamation) and the affected area into a single score.
+Scale ranges from 0 (no disease) to 72 (maximal disease).
+A PASI 75% represents a 75% reduction from baseline, indicating a substantial improvement in psoriasis symptoms.

 DLQI is calculated by summing the score of all questions in questionnaire to measure the impact of psoriasis on the quality of life of a patient.
 The score ranges from 0 (minimum) to 30 (maximum) with lower scores associated with a better quality of life.